These Are the Best Shoes for Pregnancy in 2023

 Almost every foot-related concern in pregnancy can be improved with a new pair of well-fitting, comfortable shoes (even if that means sizing up a half to one size for the duration of your pregnancy).
 When choosing a maternity shoe, though, keep the following considerations in mind:

-“Widening and flattening of the arch is very common during the gestational period,” says Sarah Haller, DPM, FACFAS, a Fellowship-Trained foot and ankle surgeon.
-If pregnancy hormones have caused your arches to flatten—this can increase the likelihood of ankle sprains or instability issues—you can ameliorate some of the pain or soreness with contoured, cushioned insoles.
+“Widening and flattening of the arch is very common during the gestational period,” says Dr. Haller.
+If pregnancy hormones have caused your arches to flatten—which can increase the likelihood of ankle sprains or instability issues—you can lessen some of the pain or soreness with contoured, cushioned insoles.

 You’ll also want to avoid squishing your feet into too-tight shoes.
-If you’ve wondered if your feet got longer, you might not be too far off!
+If you’ve wondered if your feet are getting longer, you might not be wrong!
 As the weight from your belly pushes down into your extremities, your feet may become flatter and grow in size a bit.
 Combined with any swelling you might experience in your ankles, you’ll find that shoes that are “roomy and supportive, like cushioned sneakers,” says Dr. Haller, are most appropriate.
 Again, don’t be afraid to go a size larger!

-When you’re pregnant, your body’s center of gravity (or balance point) changes, so you may become less coordinated as your bump gets bigger.
-It doesn’t mean that you have to surrender all your heels, but wearing wedges or espadrilles or finding a shoe with a stable block heel and wide supportive straps can be good ideas.
+Stability: When you’re pregnant, your body’s center of gravity (or balance point) changes, so you may become less coordinated as your bump gets bigger.
+It doesn’t mean that you have to surrender all your heels, but looking to wedges or espadrilles instead or finding a shoe with a stable block heel and wide supportive straps can all be good ideas.

 Alternatively, if you’re already more inclined to choose flip flops over high heels, look for picks that feature cushioned footbeds and built-in arch contours that cradle your feet where they need it most.